kencormack/pistar-lastqso/README.md

       of DMR, YSF, NXDN, DSTAR, and P25 messages seen since the program was launched.

-      The last line shows the number of records in the DXCC and Grid Square caches, and the number of Kerchunks, Errors, Warnings, and log Restarts observed since program launch.
+      The last line shows the number of records in the DXCC, Grid, and License caches, and the number of Kerchunks, Errors, Warnings, and log Restarts observed since program launch.
 When the script is monitoring live data, the -i|--info data is shown in pale blue.
 When running in -r|--replay mode, the data is shown in